 This scheme had a similar concept, though was focused on one target market, that being members of the armed forces looking for assistance in obtaining a mortgage.

 If you happen to be a right fit for the criteria of this scheme, then it could be a great option for you.
-The government has now extended the deadline/review date of the Armed Forces Help to Buy Scheme all the way back to December 2022.
+From 1 January 2023, The Forces Help to Buy Scheme will become an enduring policy, ensuring its availability to all service personnel now and in the future.

 We are really hoping that it stays around, as the scheme is a such a helpful tool for existing armed forces members who need that extra financial boost to find their footing on the property ladder.